-2.5 Exclusions and commissioning of Alternative Provisions
+2.5 Suspensions, permanent exclusions, and commissioning of Alternative Provisions

 When the school is considering excluding a child, (either fixed term or permanently), where additional vulnerability is identified it is important that the child's welfare is taken into consideration.
+The head teacher/principal will consider their legal duty of care when sending a learner home.